 - Deposition Fees.
 A deposition is a type of recorded interview that attorneys conduct when preparing for a trial.
 It allows us to question important witnesses in your case.
 The fees to conduct a deposition vary depending on how much time the deposition requires.

 - Mediation or Arbitration Fees.
 In some cases, forms of alternative dispute resolution must be pursued.
 These situations often arise when, as part of an employment contract, the employee has signed an arbitration or mediation agreement.
 Mediation and arbitration can be costly.

 - Expert Witness Fees.
 Expert witnesses can help support certain aspects of a cases.
 Hiring them as consultants or witnesses is not free.
 The most common expert we consult are medical professionals in wrongful termination or disability cases.

-Our hourly agreements are usually a good idea for clients who require assistance with minor issues in which no substantial monetary recovery is likely to be obtained.
+Our hourly agreements are usually a good idea for clients who require assistance with minor issues, defense cases, or non-litigation issues in which no substantial monetary recovery is likely to be obtained.